haberdashPI/vscode-modal-keys/README.md

 Features that ModalKeys has, which ModalEdit lacks.

-1. Concise keymap format: I've designed a terser, simplified keymap format;
+1. Concise keymap format: I've designed a terser, simplified keymap format
 2. Customized modes: You can define your own key modes, to expand the keymap more easily
-3. Search term highlighting: ModalKeys highlights search terms by default (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19).
+3. Search term highlighting: ModalKeys highlights search terms by default (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19))
-4. Search with regex: The `search` command can optional use regex expressions
+4. Search with regex: The `search` command can optionally use regex expressions
 4. Kakoune-like 'repeat-selection': ModalKeys provides a `repateLastUsedSelection` to make implementing kakoune noun-verb workflows repeatable (in contrast with vim's verb-noun workflows)

-ModalKeys is missing a few features I did not want to maintain from ModalEdit.
-These features are well covered by multiple existing extensions in VSCode.
+ModalKeys is missing a few features I did not want to maintain from ModalEdit: bookmarks and quick snippets.
+I find these features to be well covered by several existing extensions in VSCode.

 My re-organizing of this project is also part of my plans to pave the way for fully functional keyboard macros and

 ## Getting Started